 Terrorism threat worldwide

 There are serious penalties for drink driving in Ireland, including heavy fines and jail sentences.
-Blood alcohol limits are .05 for fully licensed drivers in standard motor vehicles and .02 for professional, learner and novice drivers.
+Blood alcohol limits are 0.05% in most cases but 0.02% for professional, learner and novice drivers.

 - Check your travel insurance will cover you before driving in Ireland.